zizzkata/smart-contract-analysis-tools-example/README.md

 }
 ```

-Preventing this attack is excactly the same as for the previous attack.
+Preventing this attack is exactly the same as for the previous attack.

-## How to use this repository

-In the [security-scans](./security-scans/) folder you can find several tools to run security scans and formal verification.

-## Docker

-Installing formal verification tools can take quite some time.
-Additionally, installing kevm can be a bit tricky since it is still development.
-Therefore docker images are created to make life easier.

-See the `./docker/` folder for more info.